These pumpkin fries with buffalo aioli are a delicious side dish or snack.The sweetness of the pumpkin goes perfectly with the spicy, creamy aioli.

 I’ve been wanting to make pumpkin fries for some time now.
 I’m getting a bit sick of pumpkin spice everything but pumpkin itself is a tasty, healthy food.
 It’s full of good things like antioxidants, magnesium and zinc.
 And I like that it can be used in different ways like to thicken my Paleo slow cooker beef stew or frozen for my pumpkin protein smoothie.
 But the real reason I made these pumpkin fries with buffalo aioli is because I really like fries with mayo.

 The buffalo aioli is simple but tasty.
 I can’t wait to find new uses for it.
 It’s basically hot sauce, mayo and garlic.
 To make the pumpkin fries I just roasted them in the oven.
 I have to admit though, that pumpkin is difficult to slice.
 I’ve made two batches so far and I think next time I’m going to try using a mandolin and pray I don’t slice my fingers off.
+I bought one like this at a home party and love it though.

 Thoughts & Notes